Luukyb/precise-vm-ansible/README.md

   - Ubuntu Precise64
   - Aapche 2.2.x
-  - PHP 5.3.x (+ php5-gd)
+  - PHP 5.3.x (+ php5-gd + php5-curl)
   - MySQL 5.5.x
   - Composer
   - Drush (configurable)

-## Dependencies (VirtualBox, Vagrant, Ansible)
+## Dependencies

   1. VirtualBox
   2. Vagrant
   3. Ansible

-Project tested on MAC only.
+Project tested on MAC.

 ## How to use it?

-Your website's index needs to be into data/site
+Your website's index needs to be into a subfolder: data/site/www You can also confifure the path using the variable site_root_path.
+See bellow Variables available.

 Then copy the default config file:
 $ cp default-config.yml config.yml